-Philips Respironics has recalled certain mechanical ventilators, BiPAP, and CPAP machines due to potential health risks associated with the sound-reducing foam in these devices.
-This foam can break down and potentially expose users of the device to dangerous chemicals in the process.
+Philips Respironics has recalled certain mechanical ventilators, BiPAP, and CPAP machines because the sound-reducing foam can potentially expose users to cancer-causing chemicals.

-If you’ve used a Philips sleep apnea machine and experienced cancer or damage to your lungs, liver, or kidneys as a result, you may be eligible for compensation from a Philips CPAP lawsuit.
+If you’ve used a Philips sleep apnea machine and suffered cancer or damage to your lungs, liver, or kidneys as a result, you may be eligible for compensation from a Philips CPAP lawsuit.

 Call (800) 995-1212 or get a free case review today to learn more about your options.

 On June 14, 2021, Philips Respironics issued a voluntary recall of various CPAP, BiPAP, and mechanical ventilators after the sound-reducing polyester-based polyurethane (PE-PUR) foam used in the devices was found to:

 - Degrade and break down into black particles that can enter the device’s airpath and be swallowed by the user

 - Expose the user to dangerous and potentially carcinogenic chemicals that can then be inhaled